johnnovak/RML-Amiga/docs/docs/games/s-z.md

 - Press ++home+q++ to switch back to the normal input mapping (e.g., in menus or when entering the name of your save game).

+## Uninvited

+- Floppy game that saves to the hard drive.

+- Type **Save:YourSavegameName** in the dialog when saving the game (you can use any name you like after the **Save:** part).

+- When restoring a game, your save games will be listed if you have saved before in this gaming session.
+If not, you'll need to type **Save:**
+  (with the colon at the end; this is important), then press the **OK** button to list your save games.
+Click on one to select it and press **OK** again to load it.